 Grilled Cornish Hens with Rosemary Lemon Marinade

 While shopping at my local Walmart, I was trying to figure out something different for supper.
 Seems here lately I have been in a rut of cooking the same ole thing.
 Do you have the same problem?
 Even though hubby would never complain about his dinner, I know he would like something different and special sometimes.

 While looking in the meat area, I noticed some frozen Tyson® Cornish Hens.
-It’s been years since I had prepared one of these nice birds and this would be perfect for something special to fix for hubby.
+It’s been years since I prepared one of these nice birds, and this would be perfect for something special to fix for hubby.
 I love that they are packaged with two hens.
 Consider them a single-serving hen.
-I also love that Tyson Cornish Hens are all-natural too.
+I also love that Tyson Cornish Hens are all-natural, too.
 No hormones or steroids were added.

+Grilled Cornish Hens with Rosemary Lemon Marinade